DevkraftTechnologies/quartz/content/notes/20230630020526 Generative AI vs Discriminative AI.md

 When working with [[notes/20230630020251 Discriminative AI|Discriminative AI]], we don’t care about these features in and of themselves - we only care about them insofar as they help us make a decision.

-In contrast, with [[notes/20230628030901 Generative AI|Generative AI]], we do care about these features themselves.
+In contrast, with [[notes/20230628030901 What is Generative AI|Generative AI]], we do care about these features themselves.

 Indeed, the whole goal of Generative AI is to understand how these features relate in order to generate plausible data.